ifilipe-lype/authentication-app/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

+- Sign up
+- Login
+- Profile Update
+- Profile picture uploading
+- Profile picture setting by URL

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
+> This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/O2iGT9yBd6xZBrOcVirx) was to build an application to complete the given user stories.

 ## How To Use